Juanmartin1111/soundboard_hw_8/README.md

 The purpose of the mode is to experience the corresponded sounds as well as trying to keep all the weapons aligned with the screen.

 2: You will be able to just play and enjoy the sounds of the weapons by pressing the first initial letter of each weapon.
-Example: if the weponf is called Knife, you will be able to play its sound by pressing the "K" key.
+Example: if the weapon is called Knife, you will be able to play its sound by pressing the "K" key.

 - To play you can use the following commands: